yrfandrew/editorjs-subscript/README.md

 {
     "type" : "text",
     "data" : {
-        "text" : "Create a directory for your module, enter it and run <span class=\"cdx-underline\">npm init</span> command."
+        "text" : "Create a directory for your module, enter it and run <sub>npm init</sub> command."
     }
 }
 ```